pjkundert/community-coin/README.txt

 ─────────────────

 1. Executive Summary
+..
+1. Sound Community Money Is Needed
+..
+2. A Response Is Now Legally and Technically Possible
 2. What is "Sound Money"
 ..
 1. Sound Money vs. Debt Money
 ..
 2. Competitive Sound Money